drewvilla1/Andrew-Kuruvilla-A.I.-at-the-Edge-and-IIOT/README.md

 ## About Me

 Hi, I'm Andrew Kuruvilla.
-I'm STUDYING A.I. and Robotics at Hcc, and I took this course to learn how edge computing and IoT can bring intelligent, real-time decision-making to manufacturing, smart cities, and networked devices.
+I'm STUDYING A.I. and Robotics at Houston City College, and I took this course to learn how edge computing and IoT can bring intelligent, real-time decision-making to manufacturing, smart cities, and networked devices.
 This course gave me hands-on exposure to the full stack of Industrial AI: from protocol-level sensor communication to machine learning model development and autonomous agent design.